 10. Surprise Him in Little and Big Ways

-Like I mentioned in an earlier point, relationships can become routine, and expectations become set.
+As I mentioned, relationships can become routine, and expectations become set.
 It can be nice to defy expectations at times and surprise your husband.

-This can be literally anything that is a little different than the norm!
+This can be anything a little different than the norm!
 It’s also helpful to pair this with knowing his love language.

-It shows that you’ve been thinking about him, and you went out of your way to do something special for him.
-It will help him feel loved and that his happiness is a priority to you.
+It showed that you’ve been thinking about him and went out of your way to do something special for him.
+It will help him feel loved and that his happiness is your priority.

 11. Take an Interest in His Friends